therynamo/docs/content/plugins/tutorials/node.md

 ```

 {{% alert color="info" %}}
-An example of this code is provided in our [node.js section](https://github.com/go-vela/vela-tutorials/tree/master/plugins/node.js) of the [go-vela/vela-tutorials](https://github.com/go-vela/vela-tutorials/tree/master/plugins) repository.
+An example of this code is provided in the [node.js section](https://github.com/go-vela/vela-tutorials/tree/master/plugins/node.js) of the [go-vela/vela-tutorials](https://github.com/go-vela/vela-tutorials/tree/master/plugins) repository.
 {{% /alert %}}

 ## Image

 Once we have the executable needed to accomplish our plugin's task, we need to create a Dockerfile to produce an image.

-This image should contain our script and be setup to run that script when the plugin is executed:
+This image should contain the script and be setup to run that script when the plugin is executed:

 ```docker
 FROM node:alpine